BibliothecaDAO/RealmsWorld/apps/nextjs/src/app/blog/content/ForcePrimeHeroesBeta.md

 image: "/blog/Force Prime x Realms banner brand colours.png"
 ---

-# Discover Force Prime Heroes in the Realms.World

 With a new gameplay season starting, we proudly welcome *Force Prime Heroes* to [Realms.World](https://realms.world/games/force-prime-heroes)

 Inspired by the legendary *Heroes of Might and Magic* series, players are cast onto a monster-filled map with one ultimate goal: to figure out how to raid and kill the Bone Dragon.
 Grand Season Two is just starting and players will find two major updates.
-You hero is now upgradable: use four stats to customise your character build.
+Your hero is now upgradable: use four stats to customise your character build.
 This season also introduces the first single player campaign.